JerJohn15/Bookstore-Website-Simulator/README.md

   ![ER Diagram](http://s7.postimg.org/mf6w2tvej/er_diagram.png)

+`ER Diagram showing design for the account, checkout and item_record databases`

   Although it doesn’t show this explicitly in the diagram itself, lines in the cardinality should show a many to many mapping for both, **has** and **can_purchase** relationships between the tables account and check_out, as well as check_out and item_record.
 Many user accounts can have many books to checkout, while many checkout carts from users can purchase many books from an item_record table.
 Both have non-identifying relationships, in their relations, because the foreign keys, username and book_title, can occur more than once (the same user can purchase multiple books, including duplicate ones).